ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 =========== ==========================

-Any noun token linked to its parent via an ignorable dependency is skipped, and Clarity moves up one level in the tree to the parent node.
+Any noun token linked to its parent via an ignorable dependency is skipped, and ClarityNLP moves up one level in the tree to the parent node.

-Clarity applies several other empirically determined rules for handling special cases, such as when it encounters the preposition "with".
+ClarityNLP applies several other empirically determined rules for handling special cases, such as when it encounters the preposition "with".
 Normally prepositions are ignored during tree navigation by continuing on to their parent node.
 The word "with" deserves special handling, because sometimes it